carlrafting/vanillapod/readme.md

 - [x] only throw errors when debug is true
 - [x] showcase how to set properties
 - [ ] make it possible to debug components visually with debug method?
+- [ ] router component would be nice!
+- [ ] write documentation for implicit vs explicit approach